crashingrocket/logbert/README.md

 log keys.
-Regarding baselines, we leverage the package Loglizer [4] to evaluate PCA, OCSVM, iForest as well as LogCluster for anomaly detection and adopt the open source deep learning-based log analysis toolkit to evaluate DeepLog and LogAnomaly 3.
+Regarding baselines, we leverage the package Loglizer [4] to evaluate PCA, OCSVM, iForest as well as LogCluster for anomaly detection and adopt the open source deep learning-based log analysis toolkit to evaluate DeepLog and LogAnomaly.
 For LogBERT, we construct a Transformer encoder by using two Transformer layers.
 The dimensions for the input representation and hidden vectors are 50 and 256, respectively.
-The hyper-parameters, including α in Equation 7, m the ratio of masked log keys for the MKLP task, r the number of predicted anomalous log keys, and g the size of top-g candidate set for anomaly detection are tuned based on a small validation set.
-In our experiments, both training and detection phases have the same ratio of masked log keys m.
+The hyper-parameters, including α in Equation 7, $m$ the ratio of masked log keys for the MKLP task, $r$ the number of predicted anomalous log keys, and $g$ the size of top-$g$ candidate set for anomaly detection are tuned based on a small validation set.
+In our experiments, both training and detection phases have the same ratio of masked log keys $m$.

 # Upstream of `Predictor` and Other Abstractions